chloealbright/DevHiveMind/Algorithms & Data Structures/AlgoFlow.md

 - **Merge Sort**: A more efficient O(n log n) sorting algorithm.
 Worst case runtime **O(n log(n))

 ## Algorithmic Approaches
+>[!note] Try
+>Separate code flow or read from crud from the steps of an algorithm try this out to see how effective is at breaking down a problem

 ### Minimum Coin Change Problem